Relaxation Control of Open Quantum Systems: Conditions for the existence of real

 When $\abs{\bar {\vb v}_s} > \abs{\vb n}$, the rescaling operation is not always possible as the dashed straight line may have empty intersection with the sphere of radius $\abs{\vb n}$.
 Geometrically, the necessary and sufficient condition for the existence of intersections is $\theta < \theta_\mathrm{m}$, where $\theta$ is the angle formed by $\bar {\vb v}_s$ and $\tilde {\vb v}$ and $\theta_\mathrm{m}$ is the angle formed by $\bar {\vb v}_s$ and its tangent to the sphere (see Fig.~\ref{fig:dsc}c).
 Algebraically, $\theta < \theta_\mathrm{m}$ is equivalent to $\Delta > 0$, as the positivity of the discriminant can be rewritten as

 which is equivalent to

 In conclusion, let us discuss the physical implications of the reality condition $\alpha_\pm \in \mathbb R$.
 The sufficient condition $C < 0$ means that the asymptotic purity of the transformed state $\lim_{t\to\infty} \exp^{\mathcal L t} \bar\rho_\perp = \bar\sigma_s$ is smaller than the purity of the initial state, $\rho_0$.
-Important cases satisfying this condition are when (i) the initial state is pure, $\Tr(\rho_0^2)=1$, or (ii) the projection $\rho_0 \mapsto \tilde\rho_\perp$ does not affect the coefficients associated with the stationary modes $\{c_k\}_{k\le d_s}$ (and the initial state has a larger purity than the asymptotic steady-state).
-Condition (ii) is particularly relevant as it includes all open quantum systems with a unique steady-state.
+Important cases satisfying this condition are when (i) the initial state is pure, $\Tr(\rho_0^2)=1$, or (ii) the projection $\rho_0 \mapsto \tilde\rho_\perp$ does not affect the coefficients associated with the stationary modes $\{c_k\}_{k\le d_s}$ (and the initial state has a larger purity than the asymptotic steady state).
+Condition (ii) is particularly relevant as it includes all open quantum systems with a unique steady state.